camunda/camunda/docs/src/java-client/get-started.md

 Run the program.
 If you use an IDE, you can just execute the main class.
 Otherwise, you must build an executable JAR file with Maven and execute it.
-(See the GitHub repository how to do this.)
+(See the GitHub repository on how to do this.)

 You should see the output: